 Cybersecurity attacks are becoming more and more common with each passing day.
-Hackers are one step ahead of cybersecurity experts and professionals and constantly find vulnerabilities in most secure systems.
+Hackers are one step ahead of cybersecurity experts and professionals and constantly find vulnerabilities in the most secure systems.
 Businesses are struggling to keep their sensitive business information safe from hackers.
 Even small businesses are not safe.

-In this article, HostNoc will take you through the paces and share a step by step guide to building cybersecurity awareness in your organization.
+In this article, HostNoc will take you through the paces and share a step-by-step guide to building cybersecurity awareness in your organization.

-- Use a Combination of Tools, Techniques, and Content
+Use a Combination of Tools, Techniques, and Content

-- Organize Training Sessions
+Organize Training Sessions

-- Develop a Culture
+Develop a Culture

 Instill a culture of cybersecurity in your organization by creating security awareness messages.
 Run campaigns and share those messages throughout your organization so that all your employees get exposed to those messages.
 Once you succeed in developing a strong cybersecurity culture, it makes it more difficult for hackers and cybercriminals to get into your private network and wreak havoc on your company’s sensitive architecture.

-- Communication and Support
+Communication and Support

-- Ensure Good Cyber Hygiene
+Ensure Good Cyber Hygiene

-- Use Carrot, Not Stick
+Use Carrot, Not Stick

-- Establish a Robust Reporting Mechanism
+Establish a Robust Reporting Mechanism

-Building cybersecurity awareness in your organization is the first step towards a robust cybersecurity system.
-Just like a boxing match, which consists of multiple rounds, you will have to win each round to win the whole match.
-Similarly, you will have to win small battles (building cybersecurity awareness in your organization) to win the war (making your organization hacker-proof).
+Building cybersecurity awareness in your organization is the first step toward a robust cybersecurity system.
+Like a boxing match consisting of multiple rounds, you must win each round to win the whole match.
+Similarly, winning small battles (building cybersecurity awareness) would be best to win the war (making your organization hacker-proof).

 What steps do you take to build cybersecurity awareness in your company?
 Feel free to share it with us in the comments section below.